-Improve your grades: Current school grades play an important role in selective placements.
+Improve your grades: Current school grades may play an important role in selective placements.
 Make sure that you use Year 7 to polish your overall marks in essential subjects.
 The Selective Practice Tests are also available online.
-They can help you score more on your school exams.
+They may help you to familiarise with the format and question type.
 Also, the NAPLAN test for Year 7 is an excellent opportunity for you.
-It can help you improve your chances of selection in a selective high school during Year 8.
+It may help you improve your chances of selection in a selective high school during Year 8.

 Extra-curricular activities: The selection committee during Years 8 – 12 also looks at other areas besides studies.
 It is where healthy activities play a vital role.
 Sports, debates, public speaking and leadership positions that you have held can influence the decision of the panel.
 In case there are few of these in your life, use Year 7 to increase them.

 Prepare for the HAST: We mentioned the Higher Ability Selective Test earlier.
 Some schools do not take a selection test during Years 8 – 12 placements.
 Others might conduct tests like HAST because they are giving you a second chance.
 The preparation of Year 7 Selective Test and then the studies during the year can be helpful towards this test.
 There are numerous NAPLAN practice tests and selective mathematics tests, general ability and reading tests available online.
-Use these as much as you can.
-Spend the entire year preparing and practising.
-It will significantly improve your chances.
+Utilise online practice tests to familiarise yourself with the format.
+An advance preparation and practice can be beneficial.

 It might sound like too much, but once you begin, difficulties start to vanish.
 Moreover, keep your goal in mind.
 A chance to study along with an elite group of students and the experiences that will shape your life in the future can motivate you greatly.